ptupitsyn/ptupitsyn.github.io/_posts/2017-07-14-Ignite-Plugin.md

 }
 ```

-For each `ISemaphore` object in .NET there will be one `IgniteNetSemaphore`, which is also a `PlatformTarget`.
+For each `ISemaphore` object in .NET there will be one `IgniteNetSemaphore` in Java, which is also a `PlatformTarget`.
 And this object will handle `WaitOne` and `Release` methods and delegate them to underlying `IgniteSemaphore` object.
 Since both of these methods are void and parameterless, the simplest `PlatformTarget` method will work:

 ```java
 public long processInLongOutLong(int i, long l) throws IgniteCheckedException {